-The school processes personal data and sensitive personal data in accordance with data protection legislation and its own Data Protection Policy.
+The School processes personal data and sensitive personal data in accordance with data protection legislation and its own Data Protection Policy.

-We combine the data provide to us on acceptance of the school place, with other data generated during your time with the school in order to maintain a summary record of your academic journey with us which is stored in our student management system within school networks.
+We combine the data provide to us on acceptance of the school place, with other data generated during your time with the School in order to maintain a summary record of your academic journey with us which is stored in our student management system within school networks.

-Keeping in touch and supporting the school - the school will use the contact details of parents, alumni and other members of the school community to keep them updated about the activities of the school.
+Keeping in touch and supporting the School - the School will use the contact details of parents, alumni and other members of the school community to keep them updated about the activities of the School.
 This will include sending updates and newsletters by email and by post.

-The school may also share contact details of parents, staff and/or alumni, as appropriate, with partner organisations set up to help establish and maintain relationships with the school community, including (not exclusively) the Friends of Mount House School.
+The School may also share contact details of parents, staff and/or alumni, as appropriate, with partner organisations set up to help establish and maintain relationships with the school community, including (not exclusively) the Parent Teacher Association.
 Anyone wishing to limit or object to any such use, or seeking further information, should contact the Head of Marketing, Admissions and Communications.